Planning your visit

 • Respect staff and signs

 If all campers adhere to them, then the camping experience becomes exponentially great for all—campers, animals, and nature, too.
 It’s our responsibility as a camping community to do the right thing to respect these incredible outdoor spaces we enjoy so much.

 Wildlife safety and ethics

 WildSafeBC is the provincial leader in preventing conflict with wildlife through collaboration, education and community solutions.

-While at coastal or marine environments, follow recommended guidelines to limit interactions with whales and other marine wildlife.
+In marine environments, limit interactions with whales and other marine wildlife.
 Read the brochure be whale-wise: guidelines for watching marine wildlife.